-Overview and strategy We sell life insurance and voluntary employee benefits products.
-We serve our customers through Allstate exclusive agencies and exclusive financial specialists, and workplace distribution.
-We bring value to our ultimate parent, the Corporation in three principal ways: through profitable growth, by bringing new customers to Allstate, and by improving the economics of the Corporation through increased customer loyalty and stronger customer relationships based on cross selling our products to existing customers.
-Our strategy is focused on expanding Allstate customer relationships, growing the number of products delivered to customers through Allstate exclusive agencies, improving returns on our in-force annuity products, and emphasizing capital efficiency and shareholder returns.
+We bring value to our ultimate parent, The Allstate Corporation (the "Corporation") in three principal ways: through profitable growth, by bringing new customers to Allstate, and by improving the economics of the Corporation through increased customer loyalty and stronger customer relationships based on cross selling our products to existing customers.
+Our strategy is focused on expanding Allstate customer relationships by growing the number of products delivered to customers through Allstate exclusive agencies, managing the run-off of our in-force annuity products while taking actions to improve returns, and emphasizing capital efficiency and shareholder returns.